Samsung/tizen-docs/docs/open-source-tizen/about/git-repo-structure.md

-# Git Directory Structure
+# Git Repository Structure

-The following is the git directory structure for Tizen 3.0 and higher.
+The following is the git repository structure for Tizen 3.0 and higher.

 | 1ST DEPTH | 2ND DEPTH  | 3RD DEPTH | DESCRIPTION                              |
 | --------- | ---------- | --------- | ---------------------------------------- |